← All essays

 That is when consistency became the real problem.

-One generated dragon in one weather scene can look great.
-Eighteen characters across day, night, rain, fog, snow, hot, cold, and everything in between is a different beast.
-Prompt packets help, but they do not magically make an image model preserve identity across hundreds of outputs.
+One generated dragon in one weather scene can look good.
+Twenty-four characters across day, night, rain, fog, snow, hot, cold, and everything in between is different work.
+Prompt packets help, but they do not make an image model preserve identity across hundreds of outputs.

 The failure mode was not dramatic.
 It was worse: it was subtle.

-That pushed the project from "better prompts" into a more disciplined reference workflow.
+So the project moved from "better prompts" into a reference workflow.

 Each character needed a canonical reference sheet.
 The weather images needed to use that reference as the identity source.
 Regenerating the reference should invalidate old approvals.
 Approval needed to bind to the actual image bytes and the prompt hash, not just a filename sitting around looking official.